 From business magazines to newspapers and industry publications, David displays a no-nonsense style which transforms sometimes complex subject matter into language which can be understood by a broad readership.

-David was a regular contributor to the New Zealand Herald, the country's leading newspaper for seven years.
-He now writes each week for financialalert.co.nz dissecting business and financial industry stories which are of particular interest to financial advisers.
+David contributed regularly to the New Zealand Herald career and employment section for seven years.
+He has also written feature articles financialalert, dissecting stories on investing and financial advice.
 As a highly effective interviewer, he is astute at obtaining the most interesting information from people whether they are celebrities or chief executives.

 Turn your next writing project over to David with the confidence that it will be delivered on time with precision and expertise.